 Once confident, look at using DIY for a day or 2 a week to monitor how your dog handles DIY.
 Some are fussy with offal unless it's minced into meat for example, others will need it to be lightly flash fried, with the time reducing more and more until they eventually eat it raw.

 Now you need to get prepared.
-We recommend that if you are keen to do part or full DIY you invest in the following items ready:
+We recommend that if you are keen to do part or full DIY you invest in the following items ready (we have linked some items as we get asked for recommendations, we are not affiliated with products, these are just products we use):

-• A freezer big enough to fulfil your DIY dreams but ensuring its energy efficiency.
+A freezer big enough to fulfil your DIY dreams but ensuring its energy efficiency.
 A full freezer is apparently more energy efficient than a partially filled one so plan in advance and rotate what you have bought.
+(Some freezers we have personally used are: Beko Chest Freezer, Hotpoint Chest Freezer, Hotpoint Freestanding Freezer.
+Please note these are only examples, RFFDMSUK do not take any responsibility for appliances or equipment purchased.
+Any faulty goods must be reported to the manufacturer or retailer.

 You are now ready to plan your meals.
 Your local supermarkets may have some options on yellow labels to help you save, but please follow our fresh food freezing guidelines too and cross check the price per kg with raw pet food suppliers to ensure you really are getting a bargain buy.

-Stefs Pet Pantry, Lavender Dog Shop, Poochie Park & Pet Pantry and Trusty Pet Supplies are all examples of raw pet food suppliers who offer nationwide delivery on raw food including DIY items and you may even find some local suppliers using our Suppliers Map which will help you save on delivery fees.
+There are many raw pet food suppliers who offer a wide variety of choices including for DIY feeding.
+These can be found here and you may even find some local suppliers using our Suppliers Map which will help you save on delivery fees.

 Now you are ready to attempt a DIY day.
 We recommend sitting and taking the time to plan this as without a clear plan it is easy to go wrong - and it honestly happens to most of us so there is no shame in it, if ever unsure we are here to help.